nim-lang/RFCs/RFCs/Object_Default_Values.md

 Currently `new_something` or `init_something` are used to set defaults if they are differrent from the primitive default values.

-The first problem is that instead of specifying default value in the object definition, it's specified in another place.
+The first problem is that instead of specifying default value in the object definition, **default value specified in a separate place**, this makes it harder to immediatelly understand the default state of the object.

-Second problem is that if you have multiple ways to initialize obect `init_something(int)` and `init_something(string)` - you need to duplicate initialization code.
+Second problem is that you need to write **more code to repeat those fields with the default values** in `init_something(int)` and `init_something(string)`.

 ```Nim
 type